apache/spark/docs/cluster-overview.md

   or shared via NFS, GlusterFS, etc.

 Note that JARs and files are copied to the working directory for each SparkContext on the executor nodes.
-With Mesos and the Spark Standalone cluster manager, this can use up a significant amount of space over time and will need to be cleaned up.
+This can use up a significant amount of space over time and will need to be cleaned up.
+With YARN, cleanup is handled automatically, and with Spark standalone, automatic cleanup can be configured with the `spark.worker.cleanup.appDataTtl` property.

 # Monitoring